basho/basho_docs/source/languages/en/riak/ops/running/tools/riak-admin.md

 ## cluster leave

-Instruct this node to hand off its data partitions, leave the cluster and shutdown.
+Instruct this node to hand off its data partitions, leave the cluster and shut down:

 ```bash
 riak-admin cluster leave
 ```

-Instruct `<node>`` to hand off its data partitions, leave the cluster, and shut down.
+Instruct `<node>` to hand off its data partitions, leave the cluster, and shut down:

 ```bash
 riak-admin cluster leave <node>